 Wattson's passive ability makes Ultimate Accelerants fully charge her ultimate ability, meaning she can hoard these to instantly place Interception Pylons when she needs one—allowing her to rapidly deploy defenses in the heat of battle.

 Griffin Dean, one of Apex Legends' game designers, said Wattson is designed to push back against Apex Legends' hyper-aggressive meta and give teams more defensive options.
 She looks really exciting and I can't wait to try her.

-But Watson isn't the only exciting thing about season 2.
 The L-Star, one of Titanfall's weapons, is being added to the game and, according to its designers, is very overpowered.
 The L-Star is so strong it can shoot open doors—so it's no surprise that it can only be found in care packages instead of spawning out in the world like most regular guns.
 Like all care package guns, the L-Star will have limited ammo, so you have to use it wisely.

 Season 2 will also change how you earn rewards through the Battle Pass.
 Instead of timed events, everything is now challenged-based with daily and weekly challenges that will stack if you don't complete them right away, so you won't miss out.
 Players can expect lots of new skins and stat trackers and badges are being replaced by "a new content" type that Respawn will reveal later.